 Mobula birostris

-This manta ray can reach a considerable size, with an average width of 13 to 16.5 feet (4-5 meters) and sometimes up to 23 feet (7 meters).
+This species of manta is the largest ray can reach a considerable size.
+They reach an average width of 13 to 16.5 feet (4-5 meters) and sometimes up to 23 feet (7 meters).
 They can weigh up to 4,400 pounds (2,000 kilos)!

-The “Black Morph” phenomenon
+The “Black Morph” Phenomenon

 Manta or Mobula?